 Outside of the three main actresses, there's little time for anybody else to really shine.
 Sean Gunn's Kirk has adopted a pig as a new affectation and that gives him extra screen time.
 Liza Weil digs in and makes sure that Paris' brief appearance is memorable.
 And then there are the myriad cameos by Sherman-Palladino's former Bunheads charges, led by Sutton Foster, whose appearance is part of a subplot that is both a lot of fun and also turns Gilmore Girls into a completely different show for the better part of an episode.
 I know it's sacrilegious to say I might have preferred a Bunheads revival to a Gilmore Girls revival, but one of those two shows had a legitimate chance to live previously, while the other was killed hastily because it didn't pair well with Pretty Little Liars.

 As for Sherman-Palladino's "final four words," only a monster would spoil them and Twitter will probably be full of monsters skipping ahead on Black Friday, so be careful.
 I'll simply say that I get it.
 Those words let the show end on its own terms, something it didn't get to do on The CW.
 Back then, Gilmore Girls deserved better and even if A Year in the Life has problems, it's absolutely better.

-Cast: Lauren Graham, Alexis Bledel, Emily Bishop, Scott Patterson
+Cast: Lauren Graham, Alexis Bledel, Kelly Bishop, Scott Patterson

 Creator: Amy Sherman-Palladino